 Alpena is a tiny town located in the state of Arkansas.
 With a population of 384 people and just one neighborhood, Alpena is the 259th largest community in Arkansas.

-When you are in Alpena, you'll notice that it is more blue-collar than most other communities in America.
-36.46% of Alpena’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Alpena is generally considered to be a blue-collar town.
+36.46% of the Alpena workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Alpena is a town of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Alpena who work in office and administrative support (13.26%), food service (12.71%), and healthcare suport services (11.05%).

 Overall, Alpena’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.